SixArm/venn/doc/benchmarks.md

 ## Try random unsorted data with some duplicates

-Benchmark by using two files each containing a million lines of random 6-digit hex strings.
+Benchmark by using two files.
+Each file contains a million lines of random 6-digit hex strings.

 Generate data files: